| KONJAKU SHIN literally means "Ancient and Modern Spirit". The

 dojo.
 As well as a viewing area in the dojo, parents can watch their

 children train via a live television feed in the lounge.
+Classes are available six days a week, with

 children able to start from the age of four.
 Classes are split into age